jerkovicl/SistemiKB/content/nopcommerce/add-widget-zones.md

 <WidgetZone>custom_widget_name</WidgetZone>
 ```

-Save the file and resetart the application
+Save the file and restart the application

-## Set up your plugin to work with the custom widget zone
+### Set up your plugin to work with the custom widget zone

 To add the plugin to your custom widget zone, please follow the steps below: